The secondary school is divided into two stages… grades 7-8 (the Logic Stage) and grades 9-12 (the Rhetoric Stage).

 1. Credit will not be granted for work completed before a proposal is approved.

-5. Failure to make satisfactory progress in the first semester will disqualify the student from participating in the independent study and/or internship program during the second semester.
+3. Failure to make satisfactory progress in the first semester will disqualify the student from participating in these programs during the second semester.

 College Planning Handbook